How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 Firstly, it’s important to point out that there was a HUGE amount of variation within each group.

-Secondly, while it seems there is definitely some correlation between number of pageviews and sponsored post rates, the correlation is not always especially strong – especially when you look at UK sponsored post rates.
-My guess is that this is because sponsored post rates are often more dependent on social media followers and/or engagement rates than website pageviews.
-Though it could simply be that, because there are no ‘standard’ rates for sponsored posts, many bloggers are seriously undercharging.
+Secondly, while it seems there is definitely some correlation between number of pageviews and sponsored post rates, it’s worth pointing out that sponsored post rates are often more dependent on social media followers and/or engagement rates than website pageviews, these days.

 Finally, it’s worth pointing out that at almost every level of pageviews, the highest charging blogger was NOT the blogger with the most pageviews in that group.